 After the appetizers, I went back for Round #2: the meats.
 I didn’t get a photo of all the meats as they were in individual pots.
 But there were a roast beef carving station, five-spice short ribs, Thai prawns in green curry, lamb tagine with couscous, and a few more.

 But the most exciting to me was the cured meats station!

 Cured meats!!
 I always say this is one of my favorite food groups.
-And I was so excited because it is really hard to find pork products in Kuala Lumpur, especially if you go out to eat.
+And I was so excited because it is really hard to find pork products in Muslim countries, especially if you go out to eat.
 All the “pepperoni” and “bacon” and “salami” are beef, which practically have no flavor.

 Here’s my meat plate: